femtotrader/Planar.jl/docs/src/customizations/customizations.md

 - Orders and Trades
 - Exchanges

-Parametrizing strategies enables the implementation of models like the _ping pong_ model, which distinguishes between simulations and live executions.
+Parametrizing strategies enables the implementation of models which distinguishes between simulations and live executions.
 The other parametrized types facilitate the introduction of custom logic and behavior.

 ### Implementing Custom Order Types